 Frances Pickering

-I love experimenting and I use many unorthodox methods to construct and decorate the books I make.
+I love experimenting and use many unorthodox methods to construct and decorate the books I make.
 I gain great pleasure from the fact that I have made the complete book.

 I recycle as many things as possible and start with very cheap and unpromising materials and strive to turn them into something of worth.